Soyvolon/CloudNineBot/docs/multisearch.md

 # Information
 The Fanfiction Multisearch module is an easy way to search Multiple Fanfiction websites and get your results in a single place!
 By running a single command, Cloud Nine Bot automatically searches Fanfiction.net and Wattpad for fanfiction matching your search.

+!> Archive of Our Own disallows indexing of search results, and will not be supported.

 Both server settings and user settings can be customized for what information is displayed when searching with the `search config` command.

 The Multisearch feature also will send the fanfiction information for any link posted in a channel Cloud Nine Bot can see, but this can be disabled both by users and by a server.

+!> Fanfiction.net uses CloudFlare, which prevents gathering information from a link.
+Fanfiction.net links will not be supported.

 # Commands
 ## Cache